-Rarely, patients who have a pleural aspiration might have an infection at the site of the procedure.
-If this happens, we can usually treat it with antibiotics but you may need to stay in hospital.
-Very rarely these infections can be serious and require an operation.
+Rarely, patients who have a pleural aspiration may suffer an infection at the site of the procedure.
+If this happens it can usually be treated with antibiotics but you may need to stay in hospital.
+Very rarely such infections can be serious and require an operation.